State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older – figures that have stayed consistent through the pandemic.
 A smaller percentage of older people have tested positive – 26 percent age 55 and older and 7 percent 75 and older.

 At the other end of the age spectrum, there are 3,102 cases of infants to 4 years old, an increase of 196, and 73 were hospitalized with no change in one day.
-From 5-14, there are 6,346, an increase of 423, with 60 in the hospital at one time, which is no change.
+A total of 875 were under 1.
+From ages 5-14, there are 6,346 cases, an increase of 423, with 60 in the hospital at one time, which is no change.

 Cities